Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 published: October 7, 2020
 author: adam-lewis
 description: >
   Imagine having a dataset of over 50 TB of compressed geospatial point data stored in flat files, and you want to efficiently filter data in a few ZIP codes for further processing.
-You can’t even open a dataset that large on a single machine using tools like pandas, so what is the best way to accomplish the filtering?
+You can't even open a dataset that large on a single machine using tools like pandas, so what is the best way to accomplish the filtering?
 This is exactly the problem one of our clients recently faced.
 category: [Scalable Computing, PyData Ecosystem]
 featuredImage:
   src: /posts/spatial-filtering-at-scale-with-dask-and-spatialpandas/spacialpandas-img-1.png